pathfindertools/connectivity-site/content/pages/index.md

           connection.

-          To verify the remote’s peer ID, it is [added to the TLS certificate](https://github.com/libp2p/specs/blob/master/tls/tls.md)
+          To verify the remote’s [peer ID](peer-id), it is [added to the TLS certificate](https://github.com/libp2p/specs/blob/master/tls/tls.md)
           (including a signature using the host’s key) which is used during the handshake.
 Once the handshake is complete, both sides have cryptographically verified each other’s identity.
         language: javascript
       - cardType: basic
-        headline: Counting Round Trips
+        headline: ➤ Counting Round Trips
         text: >
           1. QUIC handshake (1-RTT)